Gadara/ Umm Qeis

 Gadara and Hamat Gader

 Gadara was also famous for its thermal baths in the valley below.
-Built next to hot springs along the Yarmuk river, Hamat Gader is today across the Israeli border.
+Built next to hot springs along the Yarmuk River, Hamat Gader is across the Israeli border today.
 Its impressive remains were excavated in the 1990s and partially restored.

 Touring Gadara

-Gadara is a Jordanian national park and has an admission fee.
+Gadara is a national park with an admission fee.
 Some of the artifacts uncovered in Gadara are on display at the former residence of the Gadara’s governor (Bair Rousan).
-Besides its rich finds, the site’s northern edge provides stunning panoramas of the Golan Heights, the Sea of Galilee, the Jordan Valley and the eastern Galilee.
+Besides its rich finds, the site’s northern edge provides stunning panoramas of the Golan Heights, the Sea of Galilee, the Jordan Valley, and the eastern Galilee.

 A tour of Gadara can be combined with a multi-day tour of Jordan.